hafiizhekom/daunesia-cnn/README.md

 # Leaf Classification

-Proyek ini bertujuan untuk mengklasifikasikan jenis daun menggunakan deep learning dengan berbagai arsitektur CNN.
-Terdapat dua jenis preprocessing: standar dan multicolor (khusus daun Dracaena/bambu rezeki putih).
+This project aims to classify leaf types using deep learning with various CNN architectures.
+There are two types of preprocessing: standard and multicolor (specifically for Dracaena/lucky bamboo leaves).

 ---

 ## Preprocessing

-### 1. Preprocessing Standar
+### 1. Standard Preprocessing
-Digunakan untuk sebagian besar daun:
+Used for most leaves:
-- **Cropping & Rotate:** Memotong dan merotasi gambar agar objek daun terpusat.
+- **Cropping & Rotate:** Crop and rotate images to center the leaf object.
-- **Brightening:** Meningkatkan kecerahan gambar.
+- **Brightening:** Increase image brightness.
-- **Median Blur (Denoising):** Mengurangi noise pada gambar.
+- **Median Blur (Denoising):** Reduce noise in the image.
-- **Thresholding Binary (Binarize):** Mengubah gambar menjadi biner (hitam-putih).
+- **Thresholding Binary (Binarize):** Convert the image to binary (black and white).
-- **Get Biggest Scratch:** Mengambil area daun terbesar.
+- **Get Biggest Scratch:** Extract the largest leaf area.
-- **Replace White:** Mengganti latar belakang putih.
+- **Replace White:** Replace the white background.

-### 2. Multicolor Preprocessing (Khusus Dracaena)
+### 2. Multicolor Preprocessing (For Dracaena Only)
-Digunakan untuk daun Dracaena/bambu rezeki putih:
+Used for Dracaena/lucky bamboo leaves:
 - **Cropping & Rotate**
 - **Brightening**
 - **Binarize Multicolor**